Privacy Notice

 • Data processor – Your registered surgery will continue to be responsible for your full medical record

 • Purpose – to provide monitoring and advice in line with the national directive for prescribing.
-Anonymous data is collected by the CCG.
+Anonymous data is collected by the ICB.

 • Legal Basis – direct care.

-• Data Processor – Fareham & Gosport and SE Hants CCG.
+• Data Processor – Fareham & Gosport and SE Hants ICB.

 MASH – Multi Agency Safeguarding Board - Safeguarding Children